surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* The Document SSO metabox now shows default option values when creating new posts / pages (ie. for the 'auto-draft' status).
-	* The Validators menu in the top toolbar is now refreshed when the post/page is saved in the Block Editor (validation links are shown for published posts).
+	* The Validators toolbar menu now refreshes when the post/page is saved in the Block Editor (validation links are available for published posts).
 * **Bugfixes**
 	* None.
 * **Developer Notes**